-We'll begin by uploading our PDF invoices, and setting up a filtered view with all the records that need data:
+We'll begin by uploading our PDF invoices and setting up a filtered view with all the records that need data:

 1. Create a table called "Invoices" or use an existing table.

 2. Create a new field called "PDF" with the type Attachment.
-You can use your existing attachment field, if you have one.
+You can use your existing attachment field if you have one.

 3. Upload invoices to the "PDF" field.
 Make sure the invoices are PDF files.
+OpenAI PDF extraction is flexible enough to handle different invoice layouts and structures, so they do not all have to be from the same supplier.

 4. Rename the primary field "Name" to "Invoice number".